sdsykes/wordle-solver/README.md

 ## Algorithm

-The solver works out the next guess by choosing the word that results in, on average, fewest possible words for the next guess.
+The solver works out the next guess by choosing the word that results in, on average (after checking all possible solutions), fewest solution word possibilities in the next round.
-It does this by checking the results for all possible answers, and checking the average number of words that are the result of the same score (where by score I mean the number and placement of green/yellow/grey letters).

 ## Speed